SreyaSrinidhi/Nuisance-Variable-Reintroduction-Study/Project/sks190_Project_Report.md

 3. **Data augmentation for recognition tasks**
    Because the decoder simulates nuisance variations from a single minimal representation, it can generate diverse nuisance-augmented views that share the same underlying class/identity.
 This could be used for training more robust recognition models without collecting additional real-world data.
+4. **Learned Image Compression via Minimal Representations**
+   An intriguing application is to use SAL as the basis for a new, AI-driven image compression format.
+Traditional codecs such as JPEG and WebP compress images by removing high-frequency components using hand-engineered transforms (DCT, wavelets).
+SAL instead removes *entire nuisance groups*, producing an extremely compact representation $z$ that is invariant to viewpoint, brightness, contrast, and other transformations.

+   If an image can be approximated by the dual-SAL mapping
+   $$
+   y \approx D_\psi(z_{\text{minimal}}, g_{\text{nuisance}}),
+   $$
+   then storage reduces to saving the factorized pair $(z_{\text{minimal}}, g_{\text{nuisance}})$, where $z_{\text{minimal}}$ is low-dimensional and $g$ consists of only a few scalar parameters (pose, brightness, contrast, etc.).
+This creates a **generative compression scheme** in which scene content and nuisance conditions are stored separately.
+During decoding, the nuisance variable can be reapplied to reconstruct an image under the original conditions—or deliberately altered for editing.

+   Such a representation could potentially save substantial storage space while enabling semantically meaningful editing, offering a path toward AI-native codecs where nuisance variability is not redundantly stored but regenerated on demand.

 ---